The best “entrepreneur” I know has never owned a company.

 - Displaying little need to be micromanaged and directed by a superior.

 - Communicating and demonstrating the desire to fulfill the CEO’s vision.

 - Tying your work to the leader’s purpose and “why” for the business.

 - Being solutions- and results-driven.

 - Ideating and executing upon the concepts you develop.

-- Exhibiting a knack for creativity, resourcefulness, and thinking outside the box.
+- Exhibiting a knack for creativity, innovation, resourcefulness, and thinking outside the box.